 Congrats!
 You’ve chosen a graduate program and are ready to begin your application.
-An important piece of the graduate school application is your statement of purpose, also called a “personal statement” or “letter of intent.”
-Admissions committees will examine this to see if you’re a good fit for their school.
+An important piece of the graduate school application is your statement of purpose, also called a personal statement or letter of intent.1 Admissions committees will review this statement to see if you are a good fit for their school.

 Your statement of purpose can help you stand out from the crowd and could be your ticket into the graduate program of your dreams.
-This guide explores how to write an impactful statement of purpose, including formatting, topics, and tips for success.
+This guide explores how to write a statement of purpose for graduate school, including:

 What is a Statement of Purpose?

-A statement of purpose is an essay that tells the admissions board who you are, why you’re a good candidate for your chosen program, and how earning this degree would further your career aspirations.
-It is one of the most important aspects of your application.
-Your statement of purpose should answer questions like:
+A statement of purpose is an essay that tells the admissions board who you are, why you are a good candidate for your chosen program and how earning this degree would further your career aspirations.
+Adhering to a statement of purpose format is one of the most critical aspects of your application.
+Your statement of purpose for graduate school should answer interview questions like:

 - In what ways are this school and program a good fit for you?